ongr-io/FilterManagerBundle/Resources/doc/filter/dynamic_aggregate.md

 # Dynamic Aggregate Filter

-This filter is used to aggregate the data provided from a specific field in a nested object of the document and then group the results by the values from a different field of that same nested object.
-This means that the results are grouped dynamically, without the need to specify exact names for grouping.
-Other than that, the functionality of the filter bears similarities to the *choice filter*.
+This filter is used to handle nested objects.
+It aggregates the data from a specified field (`field` value in configuration) and then groups the results by the values from a separate field (`name_field` in configuration).
+Both fields have to exist in the same nested object of your document.
+The results are filtered by the selected choices and only a single choice per group can be selected.
+The functionality of the filter is similar to the *Choice Filter*,but there are key
+differences: The Choice Filter which creates a single group of choices, however in the Dynamic Aggregate Filter the number and values of the groups are dynamic and depend on the data in your documents.
+This means that the filter is very flexible when dealing with certain nested objects.

 ## Configuration